threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`rotate_waist`**

 Rotate the waist of a StickyMittenAvatar.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "rotate_waist", "rotation": {"x": 1.1, "y": 0.0, "z": 0}}